helm/community/helm-v3/001-charts.md

 fail:

 ```
-$ helm install stable/ishmael --accept-perms network,filesystem
+$ helm install stable/ishmael --accept-perms network,io
 ```

 The above will succeed if:

 - The chart does not request any permissions
-- The chart requires one or both of `network` and `filesystem`, but no other permissions
+- The chart requires one or both of `network` and `io`, but no other permissions

 The above will fail if:

-- The chart asks for any permissions other than `network` or `filesystem`
+- The chart asks for any permissions other than `network` or `io`

 When a chart contains subcharts, the presence of a `permissions.yaml` file will result in a permissions prompt even if the subchart's Lua code is overridden.